I will show you how to take your kids special art and turn it into kids Art Christmas ornaments!

 - Scanner (optional)

-Next I traced around the drawing to the shape of the ornament.
-I had my daughter write her name and the year within the space.
+Next I traced around the drawing to the shape of the diy ornament.
+Then I had my daughter write her name and the year within the space.

 I trimmed out the drawing with scissors and used Mod Podge to adhere it to the clay ornament.
-I put a little underneath the drawing and then additional layers on top and around the edge.
+Also, I put a little underneath the drawing and then additional layers on top and around the edge of the DIY Christmas ornament.

 Next I painted the edges of the ornament with green and red paint to add a little pizzazz.
 I also added some Christmas colored ribbon to hang on our tree.
 And that’s it!